-Having a leak in your radiator can be a frustrating situation.
+Having a leak in your radiator can be a frustrating situation especially if you don’t know how to fix a radiator leak or diagnose the problem.
 First, finding the leak can be extremely frustrating.
 I don’t know about you, but if I start to see symptoms of a cooling system leak, the first place I check is not the radiator.
 Speaking of cooling system leak symptoms, let’s talk through a few to make sure that really is your problem before you go about repairing your radiator leak.

 Cooling System Leak Symptoms: